jarkin0513/Java-Networking/README.md

 When the client disconnects, the closeConnection method is called to close the input and output streams and the client connection.
 The goal was to set up the methods inside Server that allowed for an easy way to follow along throughout the process of handling client connections.
 I tried to limit methods to take care of one or two specific actions in order to help achieve this.
 <br><br>

-IOException handling is used through out the class in order to handle any potential input / output errors that may arise during the sending of back and forth data to and from the client/server. <br><br>
+IOException handling is used throughout the class in order to handle any potential input / output errors that may arise during the sending of back and forth data to and from the client/server. <br><br>

 Inline comments are used to explain more in depth about how the Server class functions.
 These can be found within the source code.